carlosflorencio/laracasts-downloader/README.md

 ### Command to download lessons
     php start.php -l "Lesson name example" -l "lesson-slug-example" php start.php --lesson-name "Lessons name example" --lesson-name "lesson-slug-example"

+### Using Docker
+- Clone this repo to a folder in your machine
+- Change your info in .env.example and rename it to .env
+- `docker build -t image-name .`
+- `docker run -d -v /host-path:/container-path-in-config.ini image-name` and the path should be absolute

 ## Troubleshooting
 If you have a `cURL error 60: SSL certificate problem: self signed certificate in certificate chain` or `SLL error: cURL error 35` do this: